MediaComem/comem-archidep/ex/docker-static.md

 **Given this information, create a `.dockerignore` file at the root of the project and exclude these irrelevant folders.
 The syntax is the same as `.gitignore` file.**

-## Create a Dockerfile and find a base image.
+## :exclamation: Create a Dockerfile and find a base image.
-To build our Docker image, we will need to create a `Dockerfile`, so go ahead and do that.
+To build a Docker image, you will need to create a `Dockerfile` at the root of the project, so go ahead and do that.

 The first step when building an image is to choose a **base image**.
 A base image in a Dockerfile serves as the foundational layer upon which all other layers of a Docker container are built.
 It typically includes the operating system and essential system libraries, providing the basic environment and tools necessary for running applications and services within the container.